 Many people think that travel insurance is a waste of money.
 Well, it is not, especially when you have to seek medical attention overseas (which can be much more expensive than back at home).
 World Nomads provides insurance coverage in over 130 countries.
 Their coverage is extensive while having low premiums.
 Overseas medical attention, lost luggage, and evacuations, World Nomads covers it all!

 Nothing is worse than being charged with excessive foreign exchange fees.
 Travel cheques are ancient.
 Exchange currency shops charge outrages commissions, and so do banks with their debit- and credit cards.
-Transferwise gives you a Mastercard with your free Borderless Account that can hold more than 50 local currencies so that you can pay like a local instead of paying your bank.
+Transferwise gives you a free Borderless Account that can hold more than 50 local currencies so that you can pay like a local instead of paying your bank.
 I have saved literally THOUSANDS of Euros with my Transferwise account.
 Winning!

 Flight Search Engines